Did You Know?

 Omega 3 (Fish oil)

 Fish are an important source of omega-3 fatty acids, which are crucial to the development of the fetus.
 There is evidence that suggests that higher fish consumption is correlative with greater cognitive development.
-However, not all fish are safe to eat while pregnant, so it is important to take Fish Oil or follow the FDA recommended safety tips to eating fish and shellfish.
+However, not all fish are safe to eat while pregnant, so Fish Oil can be a safe way to supplement Omega 3.
+Women should limit fish intake to 6 ounces per week, only eat cooked fish, and avoid tuna, mackerel and tilefish which have higher levels of mercury.
+You can follow the FDA recommended safety tips to eating fish and shellfish.

 Do you exercise regularly?